3 guides and tools

 FAQ

-Start with Big-O, arrays and lists, hash maps and sets, sliding window, two pointers, prefix sums, binary search, sorting, heaps, queues, and the common patterns behind top K and lookup problems.
+Start with Big-O, arrays and lists, hashing, sliding window, two pointers, prefix sums, monotonic stacks, intervals, binary search, graph traversal, and heaps.

 No. Big-O helps backend developers spot repeated scans, nested loops, expensive sorting, missing indexes, N+1 query patterns, and collection choices that will not scale.